 This mustard spiked carrot pickle goes well with anything from curd rice to parathas and even sandwiches or almost anything.
 You can make it fresh and toss it in the salad too but use only olive oil dressing for it then.

-Preserve the colors of autumn in the jar and open the lid to brighten any dull winter morning.
+Preserve the colors of winter in the jar and open the lid to brighten any dull morning.

 No Indian festival is complete without sweets.
 There is a tradition to make special sweets for each festival but on Diwali one can indulge in a whole variety of them.
 Winter is time for healthy ladoos made from either whole wheat or gram flour.
 There are many varieties to make Whole wheat flour (atta) ladoos.
 I prefer to make them as healthy as possible with just enough clarified butter (pure ghee) to hold everything together so people of all ages can enjoy it.
 One can use shakkar, boora cheeni or khandsari to make these.
 I prefer boora cheeni because it is less sweet than normal granular sugar and healthier too.